munteanu-mihai-alin/SyGuS-Generator/Pitch.md

 I am Mihai Munteanu.
 The title of my thesis is "Fast discard strategy for generating SyGuS programs".
-The problem my thesis solves the generation of syntax-guided synthesis problems using simmulated annealing to guide a random search and support vector machines to learn from successful/failed generated programs unlike:
+The problem my thesis solves the generation of syntax-guided synthesis problems using simmulated annealing to guide a random search and support vector machines to learn from successful/failed generated programs so that we accept/discard them early unlike:

 1. DRYADSYNTH : A Concolic SyGuS Solver; which uses dynamic symbolic execution
 2. Data-Driven Precondition Inference with Learned Features( solver LoopInvGen); which learns features from symbolic executions
-3. SyGuS Techniques in the Core of an SMT Solver (cvc5 solver); classical smt techniques
+3. SyGuS Techniques in the Core of an SMT Solver (cvc5 solver); which uses classical smt techniques